 In addition to general university requirements, students must complete 30 approved graduate credits (10 courses), divided into five core (required) basic courses, four advanced constrained elective courses, and one constrained elective.

-Students with a strong academic background in computer science may have CS 530 and CS 531 substituted for other elective courses at the discretion of the program director.
+Students with a strong academic background in computer science may have CS 530 and CS 531 substituted with other elective courses at the discretion of the program director.
 Students enrolled in PhD CS or the Bachelor’s-Accelerated Master’s program cannot take CS 530 or CS 531 for credit.
 Students may also demonstrate that they have the requisite knowledge corresponding to CS 530 or CS 531 by passing an exam.
 The exams are given before classes begin in January and August, and can only be taken once.
 Students who fail either one of the exams must take the course in their first semester.
 Students who successfully test out of CS 530 or CS 531 will be required to fulfill the credit requirement with other coursework chosen under advisement.

 Courses are grouped into five areas: Artificial Intelligence and Databases, Programming Languages and Software Engineering, Systems and Networks, Theoretical Computer Science, and Visual Computing.
 These areas apply at both the basic and the advanced level.